(July 1, 2019)

 4. Have someone grasp the top of the arm openings and gently pull them up.

 5. Make sure there is no excess room above the openings and that the jacket doesn’t ride the chin or face.

 What should you check for when purchasing a life jacket?

 The application of the device, the rated weight and the fit after trying the device on are all important factors in selecting the right device.

-Where can you find the safety information related to a PDF at point of sale, such as trying your PFD before use, cold water facts and caring for your PFD.
+Where can you find the safety information related to a PFD at point of sale, such as trying your PFD before use, cold water facts and caring for your PFD.

 Although there is information provided on the manufacturers’ website, at the point of sale each PFD is required to have an attached 'Think Safe' pamphlet.

 Which item isn’t one of the five kinds of U.S. Coast Guard-approved life jackets?

 An inflatable vest is a kind of floatie.
 Special purpose devices are only for use in certain situations, like whitewater rafting.
 Near-shore buoyant vests are best for boating in calm water.